 Phillips Tank & Structure (PTS) can provide engineering, design, fabrication, and installation services for silo support and access structures.
-Whether for truck loading, rail loading, or for providing access to tall free-standing silos, PTS has the capability to supply the complete silo and structural system.
+Whether for truck loading, rail loading, or access to tall free-standing silos, PTS offers complete supply and construction of silos and steel structural supports.
 Our team of Engineers and Designers will work carefully with clients to determine the best solution for each project.
 PTS is pleased to perform any of the following functions for your project:

 Structural Engineering and Foundation Design